Erreur32/MOTDs32/README.md

 Everytime you connect throught the SSH you will see some informations (customisable).*

- - It's only for a g33k or adminsys for check some services status in the shell.
+ - It's for a g33k or adminsys to check some services status in the shell.

- - Add a beautifull MOTD for shell bash, each ssh connection and also with bash command.
+ - Add a beautifull MOTD for shell bash.

 Requirements
 ------------
 - SHELL    >= bash: 4.3.30(1)
-- figlet (*install auto in install.sh*)
+- figlet (*Asking to install it with install.sh*)
-- build-essential (package for build) (*install auto in install.sh*)
+- build-essential (package for build) (*Asking to install it with install.sh*)
 - Postfix